andrecamilo/go-practice/hacker/funnystring/readme.md

 You can use  to store the reverse of .

 Test Case 0:

-,
-Corresponding ASCII values of characters of the strings: and
+Corresponding ASCII values of characters of the strings:
 For both the strings the adjacent difference list is [2, 21, 2] so we print Funny.

 Test Case 1:

-,
-Corresponding ASCII values of characters of the strings: and
+Corresponding ASCII values of characters of the strings:
 The adjacent difference list for string  is [1, 21, 2] and for string  it is [2, 21, 1].
 Since they are not the same we print Not Funny.